 Finally, in addition to all the aforementioned opportunities, the camp experience includes nutritious meals three times a day, healthy snacks, and transportation to and from this 7 day, overnight camp program.

-The Youth Enrichment Skills (YES) program is a multi-week program for youth ages 15-20, 3 days a week for 2-hour sessions.
+The Youth Enrichment Skills (YES) Program is a multi-week summer program for youth ages 12-15, 2 days a week for 2-hour sessions.
 The YES Program focuses on employability skills which consist of several components that employers look for that go beyond a student’s academic ability.
+YES Program Participants have the opportunity to:

-For more information on the programs HAC offers, please contact the Director of Resident Services at: jadkins@hacov.org
+For more information on the programs HAC offers, please contact the Resident Services Manager at April.Peacock@hacov.org